Cubicpath/ChatGPT-GUI/README.md

 under the `Tools` context menu

 ### Authentication:
-Thanks to [rawandahmad698] and [tls-client][python-tls-client], there exists a method to authenticate without messing around with tokens or the browser.
-Simply sign in from the app itself!.
+~~Thanks to [rawandahmad698] and [tls-client][python-tls-client], there exists a method to authenticate without messing around with tokens or the browser.
+Simply sign in from the app itself!.~~

+Email & Password login is currently not working.
+Refer to session token authentication (below picture) in the meantime.

 ![Sign In](https://i.imgur.com/DabSYBhl.png)